GrowingData/xdb-query/readme.md

 ### Excution against a .mql file
 You may have noticed that [get_cached_transactions.mql] references `@cached_transactions.mql`, rather than a table directly.

-This instructs MUNG to refer to the script file rather than sending the query directly to the database engine.
+This instructs xdb-query to refer to the script file rather than sending the query directly to the database engine.
 When this query is executed as follows:

-    mung exec get_cached_transactions.mql @country_code='US',@state_code='NY',@product_code='Services'
+    xdb-query exec get_cached_transactions.mql @country_code='US',@state_code='NY',@product_code='Services'

-Mung will go through the following steps:
+xdb-query will go through the following steps:

 - read the `cached_transactions.mql` file
-- rewrite the `@cached_transactions.mql` reference to point to the `cached_transactions` table on the `mung` connection (as referenced in the `@output()` directive
+- rewrite the `@cached_transactions.mql` reference to point to the `cached_transactions` table on the `xdb-query` connection (as referenced in the `@output()` directive
-- execute the re-written query using the `mung` connection
+- execute the re-written query using the `xdb-query` connection

 This will happen recursively, since a  `.mql` file may in turn reference other `.mql` files.

 ### Refreshing of cached data
 Queries can be updated by executing:

-    mung refresh <query_name>.mql
+    xdb-query refresh <query_name>.mql

 When evaulating an update request, the `@update_policy()` directive will be evaluated to determine if the query neeeds to be updated.